javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/01-pseudo-random-generator/solution.md

 alert(generator()); // 1622650073
 ```

-That's fine for this context.
+That also works.
 But then we loose ability to iterate with `for..of` and to use generator composition, that may be useful elsewhere.